needle-mirror/com.unity.visualscripting/Documentation~/vs-create-custom-drawer.md

 For more information on creating your custom PropertyDrawer, see the [PropertyDrawer class in the main Unity Scripting API](https://docs.unity3d.com/ScriptReference/PropertyDrawer.html) and its related methods.

 > [!NOTE]
 > Once you have created your custom PropertyDrawer, you must generate the additional required property provider scripts from your Visual Scripting Project Settings.
-For more information, see [Configuring your project settings](vs-configuration.md).
+For more information, see [Configuring your Visual Scripting Project Settings](vs-configuration.md).